dumitrucalin/project-management/README.md

 				.task info - string <p>
 	},
 	SERVER: {
-		- Update users in group collection
+		- Make the group collection
-		- Send taskId
+		- Make the task collection
+		- Make the task routes
 		- Use "upseart" to search if a group/user already exist or not
 		- Routes using "try/catch"
 	}